vancevince/vancevince/README.md

 - 👋 Hi, I’m @vancevince.
-I'm a junior at the University of South Carolina-Columbia studying Computer Information Systems.
+I'm a senior at the University of South Carolina-Columbia studying Computer Information Systems.
      I'm also a radio producer and host of All Things Considered for South Carolina Public Radio.

 - 👀 I’m interested in learning more about programming and development, and how I can incorporate more those into my current work.